 What are the symptoms of Impacted Wisdom Teeth?

-Some times there won’t be any symptom at all, and you would not even know your tooth has erupted or not.
+Sometimes there won’t be any symptoms at all, and you would not even know if your tooth has erupted or not.

 But once the tooth gets infected or is not able to erupt properly, the symptoms will start.